I’ll get to this amazeballs roasted salmon in a second. If you’ve been hanging around here for a while you’ll know a few things about me. . .

 This roasted salmon only has FIVE ingredients, guys.
 I served this with some simple roasted asparagus, but any of these sides would be great with it!
 I also included instructions to make this on the grill (see recipe notes).

 Wild-caught salmon is one of my favorite summer time meals.
-Most of the time I make my Grilled Cajun Foil-Packet Salmon or Jerk Salmon and Pineapple Skewers, but this Harissa Roasted Salmon might be a contender for my favorite.
+Most of the time I make my Grilled Cajun Foil-Packet Salmon, Garlic Butter Salmon Sheet Pan Meal, or Creamy Dill Roasted Salmon, but this Harissa Roasted Salmon might be a contender for my favorite.

 - 1 to 1 1/2 lb whole salmon fillet (or the same amount in smaller cuts